Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: Application and material realization

-RuO$_2$ is metallic with spin-splitting Fermi surfaces along $(u,\pm u,0)$ and $(u, \pm u,0.5)$ as shown in Fig. ~\ref{fig4} (b).
-The little co-group at $k = (u,\pm u,0)$ and $(u, \pm u,0.5)$ is $\overline{G}^{\bm{k}} = m'm2' $, and clearly $\forall \bm{k}, m \in \overline{G}^{\bm{k}}$, which satisfies the collinear condition \ref{eq:eq1}.
-Together with Fig.~\ref{fig2}, without any calculation of spin polarization, we recognize that RuO$_2$ can realize the elementary CSVL Tet-$L^2_{4'}$-Para and Ort-$L^2_{2}$-Orth, which is confirmed by the spin textures obtained by the first-principles calculations as denoted by red arrows in Fig.~\ref{fig4} (b).
-As a result, RuO$_2$ can realize two different type of PZMs with spin tilting or occupation imbalance under different strains.
-To confirm it, two different types of shear strains $\sigma_{xz}$ and $\sigma_{xy}$ are considered, which only break $\overline{G}^{\bm{k}}$ or $\{ g_m\}$ in Ort-$L^2_{2}$-Orth and correspond to tilt spin or occupation imbalance, respectively.
-The results obtained by first-principles calculations with SOC considered are shown in Fig. ~\ref{fig4} (c).
-Both types of strains induce a net magnetization where the direction of magnetization and the microscopic mechanisms are shown in right panel of Fig. ~\ref{fig4} (c).
-The spins around valleys all tilt from $\bm{z}$ direction to $x-y$ plane although two valleys are still equivalent under a shear strain $\sigma_{xy}$.
-On the other hand, the spins are still along $z$ direction but the occupation of spin-up and spin-down electrons are clearly imbalanced under a shear stain $\sigma_{xz}$, which precisely demonstrates our theory above.
+As theoretically predicted and experimentally verified \cite{CSML,RbV2Te2O_3}, RbV$_2$Te$_2$O is metallic with spin-splitting Fermi surfaces along $(\pm u,0,v)$ and $(0, \pm u,v)$ as shown in Fig.~\ref{fig4} (b).
+RbV$_2$Te$_2$O is a Van der Waals layered materials and the dispersion along $z$ direction is almost unnoticeable, and hence we will focus on $k_z=0$ or $k_z=0.5$ planes.
+The little co-group at $k = (\pm u,0,0/0.5)$ and $(0, \pm u,0/0.5)$ is $\overline{G}^{\bm{k}} = m'm2' $, and clearly $\forall \bm{k}, m \in \overline{G}^{\bm{k}}$, which satisfies the collinear condition \ref{eq:eq1}.
+Together with Fig.~\ref{fig2}, without any calculation of spin polarization, one can recognize that RbV$_2$Te$_2$O can realize the elementary CSML Tet-$L^2_{4'}$-Para and Ort-$L^2_{2}$-Orth, which is confirmed by the spin textures obtained by the first-principles calculations as denoted by red arrows in Fig.~\ref{fig4} (b).
+As a result, RbV$_2$Te$_2$O can realize two different types of PZMs with spin tilting or occupation imbalance under different strains.
+To confirm it, two different types of strains $\sigma_{xx}$ and $\sigma_{xz}$ are considered, which can separately break either $\{g_m\}$ or $\overline{G}^{\bm{k}}$ in Ort-$L^2_{2}$-Orth and correspond to occupation imbalance or spin tilting, respectively.
+The results obtained by first-principles calculations with SOC considered are shown in Fig.~\ref{fig4} (c).
+Both types of strains induce a net magnetization with the direction of magnetization and the microscopic mechanisms shown in the right panel of Fig.~\ref{fig4} (c).
+Under the uniaxial stain $\sigma_{xx}$ that only breaks the symmetry connecting different valley $\{g_m\}$ but maintain symmetries in little co-group $\overline{G}^{\bm{k}}$, the spins are still along $z$ direction but the occupation of spin-up and spin-down electrons are clearly imbalanced and hence the magnetization is strictly along $z$ direction, and the strained RbV$_2$Te$_2$O will behave like a ferrimagnet.
+On the contrary, a shear strain $\sigma_{xz}$ can break $\overline{G}^{\bm{k}}$ but reserve $\{g_m\}$, and hence the spins around valleys all tilt from $\bm{z}$ direction to $x-y$ plane, although two valleys are still equivalent under a shear strain $\sigma_{xz}$.
+As a result, the total magnetization will be in-plane.
+In this case, the strained RbV$_2$Te$_2$O is more like a weak FM or tilted AFM.
+These uniaxial ($\sigma_{xx}$) and shear ($\sigma_{xz}$) strain induced PZM are consistent with previous study of linear symmetry-imposed PZM tensor\cite{MPG_class2,Bilbao_tensor}, where the nonzero elements are $\Lambda^a_{ac} = \Lambda^a_{ca} = -\Lambda^b_{bc}= -\Lambda^b_{cb}, \ \Lambda^c_{aa} = -\Lambda^c_{bb}$, and $M^i = \Lambda^i_{jk}\sigma_{jk}$.
+Similar results and conclusions can also be explicitly demonstrated in KV$_2$Se$_2$O \cite{KV2Se2O} and RuO$_2$ as shown in SM IV.
+These results clearly confirm two different microscopic mechanisms of PZMs revealed by our general theory of CSMLs as explained in previous sessions and hence demonstrate the validity of our general theory and algorithm.